-At least a third of finance commitments for electricity benefit new or improved access for residential consumers of electricity, with the balance going to expand electricity supply to industry and support growth in the wider economy.2 Based on the "global approach," about 30 percent of finance for electricity is estimated to benefit residential electricity access, averaging \$6 billion per year, with the rest benefiting commercial and industrial customers.
+At least a third of finance commitments for electricity benefit new or improved access for residential consumers of electricity, with the balance going to expand electricity supply to industry and support growth in the wider economy.
+Based on the "global approach," about 30 percent of finance for electricity is estimated to benefit residential electricity access, averaging \$6 billion per year, with the rest benefiting commercial and industrial customers.
 This split is based on relative consumption shares of these two customer groups, as well as their usage of different segments in the electricity supply chain.
 Similar conclusions emerged from the country case studies for Ethiopia and Bangladesh, with Kenya slightly higher at around 40 percent.

 Most finance for residential electricity access supports a medium or high level of energy service.
 The World Bank's Multi-Tier Framework (MTF) provides a way of estimating electricity access based on a spectrum of service levels, ranging from Tier 1-representing a basic lighting service for a few hours each day-to Tier 5-representing at least 23 hours-a-day of grid supply (Figure ES2).
 An approach has been piloted through this research to map finance commitments to Tiers of energy service.
-This tries.
-Most countries reported finance commitments for electricity equivalent to 0.25-2.0 percent of their GDP illustrates that finance for residential electricity access primarily supports service provisions at Tiers 3-4.
-Finance for and, in 12 of the 20 countries total finance for electricity Tier 1 and Tier 2, while smaller, nonetheless represents accounted for less than one percent of GDP.
-Malawi and an important step forward for quality of life that can bring Afghanistan stand out for having finance for electricity acelectricity access relatively quickly and cost-effectively to counting for almost eight percent and five percent of GDP rural communities. respectively, which is consistent with large aid and other commitments to those countries.
-The country approach Finance for electricity typically accounted for 0.25-2.0 was typically able to capture larger volumes of finance percent of GDP, with substantial variation across counthan was possible using the global approach in the same Figure ES2 - Finance commitments supporting residential electricity, by Tiers of energy access (average in 2013-14)
+This illustrates that finance for residential electricity access primarily supports service provisions at Tiers 3-4.
+Finance for Tier 1 and Tier 2, while smaller, nonetheless represents an important step forward for quality of life that can bring electricity access relatively quickly and cost-effectively to rural communities.